Interstate 30: History

 The existing US 67 route was already in heavy use in the early 1950s, at which point it was twinned from just east of Dallas to Rockwall and also a rural section near Greenville and a few miles in Hopkins County.
 There were still a few at-grade crossings on these two sections into the 1980s.
 The twinned US 67 routes were upgraded to Interstate Highway standards beginning in 1961, forming the R.L.
 Thornton Freeway.
 By the mid-1960s, much of I-30 was under construction outside the metroplex as well.
 The majority of the route was completed by 1965, but a 40 mi stretch through rural areas built on a new alignment well away from US 67 between Mount Pleasant and New Boston remained unfinished.
 This remaining segment was finally built and opened to traffic in 1971, completing I-30.

 Originally, the west end of I-30 was at the current intersection of I-30 and US 80 near the border of Mesquite and Dallas.
-I-20 went into downtown Dallas and across the former turnpike through downtown Fort Worth and to points west.
-Later, I-20 took its current southerly route around Dallas and Fort Worth, and I-30 assumed the former I-20 route from US 80 to western Fort Worth, and later to the current intersection with I-20 near Aledo.
+I-20 went into Downtown Dallas and across the former turnpike through Downtown Fort Worth and to points west.
+Later, I-20 took its current southerly route around Dallas and Fort Worth, and I-30 assumed the former I-20 route from US 80 to Western Fort Worth, and later to the current interchange with I-20 near Aledo.

 I-30 was proposed to be extended along the US 67 freeway from Little Rock.
 However, this conflicted with the Missouri Department of Transportation's plan to extend I-57, which is also planned to use US 67.
-In April 2016, a provision designating US 67 from North Little Rock to Walnut Ridge, Arkansas, as "Future I-57" was added to the federal fiscal year 2017 Transportation, Housing and Urban Development funding bill.
+In April 2016, a provision designating US 67 from North Little Rock to Walnut Ridge, as "Future I-57" was added to the federal fiscal year 2017 Transportation, Housing and Urban Development funding bill.
 The provision would also give Arkansas the ability to request any segment of the road built to Interstate Highway standards be officially added to the Interstate Highway System as I-57.

-Had I-30 been extended, there were plans to upgrade Arkansas Highway 226 (AR 226) to Interstate standards and designate it as "Interstate 730".
+If I-30 had been extended, there were plans to upgrade AR 226 to Interstate standards and designate it as I-730.
+This would eventually become part of US 78 in 2023.

 I-130 was a proposed auxiliary route of I-30 that was planned to be concurrent with I-49.
 Once the eastern segment of the Texarkana Loop had been upgraded to Interstate standards, I-130 was to have been signed; however, it is now part of I-49.

+Future

+The Texas Department of Transportation is currently upgrading a 16 mi section of I-30 between exit 62 in Garland to exit 77 at the Rockwall-Hunt county line.
+The work will widen the interstate from six to eight lanes, rebuild bridges, including the bridge over Lake Ray Hubbard, and reconstruct interchanges.
+Full completion of the project is expected by the end of 2027.